FAQ - Internship in New Zealand

 6. What about the temperatures and the climate?

-New Zealand is south of the equator, which means that the seasons are opposing the ones in Germany.
+New Zealand is south of the equator, which means that the seasons are opposing the ones in Europe or Northern America.
 Its climate is moderate whereas the northern parts of the country are considered sub-tropical.
 During the summer temperatures are mostly between 15 and 25 degrees whereas it is about 5 to 10 degrees colder on the southern part of the island.
 The mountains on the southern part of the island get the most rain.
 As New Zealand is completely surrounded by ocean, the climate is mostly maritime.
 Exceptions are a few ares in the north and south where there is quite often snow in winter.

 7. Do I need special vaccination?